 Members of the Division are committed to providing opportunities for students to satisfy their Core Curriculum requirements in English Composition and electives in Humanities and Fine Arts.
-Members of the Division are sensitive to the needs of individual students and seek to develop logical thinkers, articulate addition, members of the Division provide extra-curricular activities, which engage students' creative energies while complementing their academic experience.
+Members of the Division are sensitive to the needs of individual students and seek to develop logical thinkers, articulate communicators, avid readers, accurate writers and analytical listeners.
+In addition, members of the Division provide extra-curricular activities, which engage students' creative energies while complementing their academic experience.